File searching commands¶

 -

-Search for cleartext credentials:
+Search for cleartext credentials in XML files:

 gci * -Include *.xml -Recurse -EA SilentlyContinue | select-string cpassword